Battle of Summa: Second battle in February

 According to Chew, "Commander Timoshenko had ordered Meretskov and Grendal' to conduct frequent attacks during the first ten days of February to mislead the enemy about the direction of the main blow, improve the Russian positions, probe the Finnish defenses even more thoroughly, and wear out the troops in the Mannerheim Line.
 Following the heaviest artillery preparation to date, the Russians launched an offensive along the whole front of the Finnish Second Corps on 1 February."
 Attacks were strongest in the Summa and Taipale sectors.
 On 6 February, the Finnish Third Division along the Suokanta-Summa-Lähde-Merkki front, was attacked four times by three divisions and a tank brigade.
 The Finnish Regiment JR 7 defended Summa village and the direct road to Viipuri so successfully, that the Soviets moved their attack further east to Lähde.
 The Soviets could afford high casualties during these assaults, losing up to 500 men in a day, so that after ten days their losses amounted to 86 tanks and thousands of men.
 On 11 February, the main Soviet assault was directed towards Viipuri, with associated drives toward Antrea and Käkisalmi.
-While 18 other divisions and 5 tank brigades attacked along the Isthmus, Alyabushev's 123rd Division attacked the "Million" and "Poppius" concrete bunkers.
+While 18 other divisions and 5 tank brigades attacked along the Isthmus, Alyabushev's 123rd Rifle Division attacked the "Million" and "Poppius" concrete bunkers.

 At 12:28, the Soviets captured the "Poppius" bunker, which according to Chew, was "the key to this sector and - as events developed - to the entire Line west of Lake Muolaanjärvi."
 The greatest Soviet successes were at Lähde, despite Mannerheim releasing the Fifth Division to help Second Corps in an attempt to counterattack.
 On 12 February, the "Million" bunker was eliminated in the early morning.
 Yet the Soviets did not penetrate further, content to consolidate their gains.
 As Chew states, "Although the Isthmus Army held its front positions tenaciously, its own casualties on that day reached an alarming total of some 1,200 men."
 On 13 February, a Finnish counterattack by the JR 14 and JR 13 were halted by Soviet artillery, tanks and continued Soviet attacks.
 Yet the Soviets stopped a mile short of Lähde, fearing additional Finnish counterattacks, and their breakthrough was not exploited.

 On 14 February, the Soviet Seventh Army widened its breakthru base at Lähde, while Harald Öhquist conferred with Mannerheim, Aksel Airo, Österman, and Tapola, formulating plans for an orderly Finnish withdrawal to the intermediate "V-Line".
 On 15 February, the Soviets captured Summa after the Finnish withdrawal.
 Yet the Soviets stopped once again, a mile north of Lähde, allowing an orderly Finnish retreat on 16 February.